 Strong Partnerships and Community Synergy

 Socially engaged artist projects, youth education, and artist workshops are at the heart of Side Street Project’s community-centered mission.
 The culture of working, learning, and sharing together is a defining characteristic of Side Street Projects, so the forced 18-month closure has been especially jarring for the organization.
-Executive Director Emily Hopkins summarizes it simply: “Being able to give at-risk youth hands-on experiences is so core to what we do.
-We bring people together through in-person art making, and we can’t do that right now.
+Executive Director Emily Hopkins summarizes it simply: “Being able to give youth hands-on experiences is so core to what we do.
+We bring people together through in-person artmaking, and we can’t do that right now.
 And that’s so hard.”

-Equitable access to the arts is also tightly woven into Side Street’s mission, and to that end, the organization serves more than 1,000 adults and 4,000 children each year.
+Equitable access to the arts is also tightly woven into Side Street Projects’ mission, and to that end, the organization serves more than 1,000 adults and 4,000 children each year.
 My Masterpieces, which is supported by the Giesen Trust, is one of its centerpiece programs, pairing the organization’s teaching artists with each PUSD 2nd Grade classroom.
 In a normal schoolyear, the artists lead the young students on field trips of Pasadena’s public art and, back in the classroom, they develop collaborative public art pieces for each school together.

 Side Street Projects remained operational during the pandemic by leveraging its strong partnerships with organizations and individuals throughout the Pasadena-Altadena area.
 “We just tried to look for the synergy in supporting one another, recognizing that the whole is greater than the sum of its parts,” Emily explains.
 Its mission to connect with the community continued with adaptations that included transitioning My Masterpieces to a fun and age-appropriate “Virtual Tour” and reimagining its artist-in-residency program to continue facilitating community dialog.
 The latter included an innovative initiative called Queerantine Sanctuary, created as a virtual safe space for local LGBTQIA+ teens to cope with the myriad experiences of isolation they felt during this time.
 “This project truly saved lives,” Emily emphasizes.